Controls

 Enabling write access¶

-Setpoints and schedules write directly to building automation components and may thus (deliberately) complement, interfere with, or completely override existing control and automation.
+Setpoints write directly to building automation components and may thus (deliberately) complement, interfere with, or completely override existing control and automation.
 This is a critical operation and thus disabled per default on all projects.
 Further, there is a series of safeguards in place that limit and protect access to this feature.
 We go through these safeguards one by one in the following.

-1. Activating setpoints and schedules in the project
+1. Activating setpoints the project

 {